rubenhortas/rubenhortas.github.io/_drafts/2023-07-28-hmv-principle-walkthrough.md

 As we don't have permissions to execute ssh, we need to do a reverse proxy tuneling.
 And, for this, we are going yo use `chisel`.

-We need to know the machine architecture to know what chisel binary upload:
+We need to know the machine architecture to know what `chisel` binary upload:

 ```
-talos@`Principle`:~/.ssh$ uname -a
+talos@Principle:~/.ssh$ uname -a
 Linux `Principle` 6.1.0-9-amd64 #1 SMP PREEMPT_DYNAMIC Debian 6.1.27-1 (2023-05-08) x86_64 GNU/Linux
 ```